jsvete/celtra-programming-assigment/README.md

 ## Requrements

 - [Git](https://git-scm.com/downloads) to pull code from this repository
+- [Golang](https://golang.org/dl/) to run integration tests for REST and database
-- [Docker](https://hub.docker.com/search?q=&type=edition&offering=community) to build and deploy code inside Docker container
+- [Docker](https://hub.docker.com/search?q=&type=edition&offering=community) to build Docker images
+- [Docker Compose](https://docs.docker.com/compose/install/) to start all the services at once and the correct order

 ## Prepare the environment